 Please include as much of the following information as possible when submitting your report:

-Clear photos showing the damage (of each item if multiple)
+a) The damage (for each item if multiple)

 Reporting Missing Product in a Case